Purpose and Application

 Responsibilities

-Section 28(c) and (d) of the Occupational Health and Safety Act requires that a worker shall:
+Section 28(1)(c) and (d) of the Occupational Health and Safety Act requires that a worker shall:

-• report to his or her employer or supervisor the absence of, or defect in, any equipment or protective device of which the worker is aware and which may endanger himself, herself or another worker; and
+• report to their employer or supervisor the absence of, or defect in, any equipment or protective device of which the worker is aware and which may endanger themself or another worker; and

-• report to his or her supervisor any contravention of the Act or the regulations or the existence of any hazard of which he or she knows.
+• report to their supervisor any contravention of the Act or the regulations or the existence of any hazard of which he or she knows.

 Section 27(2)(c) states that a supervisor shall take every precaution reasonable in the circumstances for the protection of a worker.